onnop/CacheUtility/README.md

 2. **Consider Expiration Strategies**: Choose between sliding expiration (reset on access) and absolute expiration (fixed time) based on your use case.
 3. **Set Dependencies**: Use cache dependencies to maintain consistency between related data.
 4. **Use Short Keys**: Keep your cache keys concise but descriptive.
+5. **Use Removal Callbacks Wisely**:
+   - Use callbacks for cleanup operations (disposing resources, closing connections)
+   - Consider performance impact - callbacks are executed synchronously
+   - Avoid heavy operations in callbacks to prevent blocking cache operations
+   - Use callbacks for logging and monitoring cache behavior

 ## Performance Considerations